Love Ke Liye Kuch Bhi Karega: Plot

-A troubled young man, Prakash, is married to Sapna, the only daughter of a wealthy business tycoon Rajiv Chopra.
-Prakash is damaad (Son-in-law) of Rajiv Chopra.
-Rajiv Chopra totally hates Prakash and often troubles him.
-Prakash, who tires of being troubled by Chopra, then plans to have Sapna kidnapped to make Rajiv Chopra feel the way he does.
-He hires two broke strugglers, Rahul and Harry who are to be fake kidnappers and kidnap Sapna.
-Rahul is an unemployed graduate who is seeking employment and is in love with Anjali the daughter of his landlord Dakshina Murthi.
-Murthi makes a condition to let Anjali marry Rahul if he finds a job in one month and pays all his rents that are overdue.
+A troubled young man, Prakash, is married to Sapna, who is an artist and the only daughter of a wealthy business tycoon, Rajiv Chopra, and Prakash is his son-in-law.
+Rajiv Chopra hates Prakash and often troubles him.
+Tired of being troubled and insulted by Chopra, Prakash plans to have Sapna kidnapped to make his father-in-law feel the way he does.
+He hires two broke strugglers, Rahul and Harry, who are to be fake kidnappers and kidnap Sapna.
+Rahul is an unemployed graduate who is seeking employment and is in love with Anjali, the daughter of his landlord, Dakshina Murthi.
+Murthi makes a condition to let Anjali marry Rahul if he finds a job in one month and pays all his overdue rents.
 If not, he would make Anjali marry someone else who has a good job.
 This prompts hopeless and vulnerable Rahul and his roommate Harry to join the fake kidnapping scheme.

 The plan succeeds, and Chopra is deceived.
-Rahul and Harry demand Rs.1 crores as ransom money and the fooled Chopra agrees to pay.
+Rahul and Harry demand Rs.1 1 crore as ransom money, and the fooled Chopra agrees to pay.
 As the ransom money has been paid, Rahul and Harry set Sapna free and leave her in a forest, which is also part of Prakash's plan.
-Prakash arrives at the forest to pick up Sapna, however he realizes that she has been kidnapped again but this time by real kidnappers.
+Prakash arrives at the forest to pick up Sapna; however, he realizes that she has been kidnapped again, but this time by real kidnappers.
 This crime caper soon turns into one hilarious joy ride!